Veinar/dracan/README.md

 * **prohibited_headers**: An array of headers that should not be included in the request.
 If these headers are present, the request will be rejected.

 > **In real case scenario those two JSON config files should be mounted (from config map or secret) in deployment of Dracan on k8s alike systems.**

+## Health check

+Dracan includes a built-in health check feature to monitor the application's status.
+By default, health checks are enabled and the application listens on port **9000** at the root location (`/`).

+User may customize port on which Drakan listens for HC requests setting `HEALTHCHECK_PORT`env variable, or may completly disable it using `HEALTHCHECK_DISABLED=false` env variable.

 ## Contributing